When considering how to pay for graduate school, there are three primary forms of financial assistance:

 Awarded to individuals and teams participating in the Iowa State University MBA Case Competition.

-Awarded to the “Top Performing Student” and “Top Performing Team” in each cohort finishing the part-time MBA core curriculum.
-Core faculty will select the best part-time MBA student and best part-time MBA team and announce the winners at the end-of-the core celebration.
+Awarded to the “Top Performing Student” and “Top Performing Team” in each cohort finishing the professional MBA core curriculum.
+Core faculty will select the best professional MBA student and best professional MBA team and announce the winners at the end-of-the core celebration.